NORTHERN TANZANIA BIRDING TOUR: DETAILED ITINERARY

 As long as conditions are suitable (and they do vary from year to year), we should enjoy some amazing experiences here as our vehicles drive right amongst these vast gatherings of large animals until we are surrounded and look out over a sea of large mammals that may even stretch away to the horizon – a truly awesome sight.
 The constant grunting of the gnus and the braying of the zebras, and the constant motion of the accompanying Western Cattle Egrets and Wattled Starlings as they try to keep up with the herds, add something special to this most African of experiences.

-If we can leave early enough, we may well see the wallaby-like, nocturnal Spring Hare bounding across the dry grassland in the pre-dawn while Common (or Small-spotted) Genet may also be encountered.
 In the woodland, Cavendish’s (or Naivasha) Dik-Diks (surely one of the most endearing little antelopes in Africa) and Scrub Hares are quite common, while the diminutive Steinbuck can also be found.
+Common (or Small-spotted) Genet may also be encountered.

 Birdlife is also rich and varied in the Ndutu area, due to the juxtaposition of grasslands, woodland and two saline lakes, Lake Ndutu and Lake Masek.